Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: The arc complex spectral sequence

-\begin{remark} Putting aside other differences in our definitions, the coefficient systems considered in \cite{randal-williamsW:homological-stability-for-automorphism-groups} are of {\em finite degree}.
-The precise definition of finite degree doesn't concern us here, but a property of finite degree coefficient systems $V$ is that $\dim V_n$ is polynomial in $n$.
+\begin{remark} A different but related notion of ``coefficient system'' is considered in \cite{randal-williamsW:homological-stability-for-automorphism-groups}.
+Their precise definition doesn't concern us here, but the coefficient systems they consider, which they call {\em finite degree}, have the property that their sequence of finite-dimensional vector spaces $V = \{V_n\}_{n \in \mathbb Z_{\geq 0}}$, $\dim V_n$ is eventually polynomial in $n$.
 The coefficient system $H_{\allinertia G c g f}$ considered above, by contrast, have $\dim H_{\inertiaindex n G c g f}$ growing exponentially in $n$.
-More precisely, the dimension grows proportionally to $|c|^{n}$.
-In general, our coefficient systems will have dimension which is bounded by a polynomial in $n$ only when $\dim V_1 = 1$. \end{remark}
+More precisely, the dimension grows proportionally to $|c|^{n}$. \end{remark}